-The Scottish wildcat is going extinct: an irreplaceable feature of our natural and cultural heritage, and our only surviving native cat, it has survived centuries of intense deforestation and persecution.
+The Scottish wildcat is going extinct: an irreplaceable feature of our natural and cultural heritage, and our only surviving native feline, it has survived centuries of intense deforestation and persecution.
 It is losing the battle to hybridisation: cross-mating with feral domestic cats, which outnumber wildcats by 1000:1 across the Highlands.

 250 square miles of remote habitat and expanding